LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

    In this case, each original letter is shifted 2 places to the right in the alphabet.

-Open a new project in your code editor complete the following tasks.
+Open a new project in your code editor and complete the following tasks.

 The ``alphabet_position`` Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^